 If you choose not to pay contributions, then:

 - your pension will rely on your husband’s contribution record

 - your contributory benefits will be affected (contact us to find out more)

 - your contributions won’t be deducted from your wages if you work for an employer

 - you don’t have to pay Class 2 contributions when you don’t work

 Applying for a married woman’s election

-- collect a 'married woman’s election' form from the Social Security Department (or call us and we’ll send you one)
+- download a 'married woman’s election' form, collect one from the Social Security Department, or call us and we’ll send you one

 - complete the form and return it to us, together with your original marriage certificate